Eastern Colorado: Settlement

 In 1541, the Spanish came to the area now known as the south eastern portion of Colorado, in search of gold after hearing rumors in Mexico city.
 Not having found any gold, the Spanish largely left the area untouched.
 During the late 17th and 18th century Spain and France claimed southeastern Colorado.
 However, nobody settled the land.
-In 1803 the United States gained possession of the land east of Rocky Mountains with the Louisiana Purchase.
+In 1803 the United States gained possession of much of the land east of Rocky Mountains with the Louisiana Purchase.

 Zebulon M. Pike was sent by the federal government to lay out the boundary lines of territory in 1806.
 This expedition investigated the area now known as Colorado Springs.
 The prominent mountain in the area was named Pike's Peak after Pike, the leading commander of the exploration.
 There were multiple expeditions sent to lay out and explore the territory throughout the early 1800s.
 This created multiple trading posts with fur trades attracting many backcountry adventurers.
 There was still no permanent settlement created until after the conclusion of the Mexican War in 1848.
 San Luis was founded on the Culebra River in 1851.
 Spanish-speaking settlers who had moved north from New Mexico founded it.
 San Luis was shortly followed by settlements of San Pedro, San Acacio and Guadalupe.

 Population

 The Eastern Colorado plains are among the most sparsely populated areas in the continental United States.
-Some of the region, with the exception of comparatively urban areas like Sterling, is experiencing depopulation, which in some areas began with the influenza pandemic of 1918 and agricultural price collapses after World War I. The Dust Bowl devastated the region and further accelerated this outmigration.
-Kiowa County demonstrates the population decline and its associated effects.
+Some of the region, with the exception of comparatively urban areas like Sterling, is experiencing depopulation, which in some areas began with the influenza pandemic of 1918 and agricultural price collapses after World War I. The Dust Bowl devastated the region and further accelerated this outmigration, with people migrating to Denver.
+Baca County is emblematic of the population decline and its associated effects, as the county's population declined in every census from 1960 to 2020.

-Parks
+Protected areas

 Both the Pawnee National Grasslands and Comanche National Grasslands are located in the Eastern Plains.
 They are composed of marginal farmlands that were withdrawn from agriculture and consolidated under federal control beginning in the Dust Bowl.

+The Amache National Historic Site, located near Granada in Prowers County is administered by the National Park Service.